ad-mitium/opencv_server/README.md

 ### ```GET``` Requests fail

 While the code works, there are some issues sending ```GET``` requests to CameraWebServer on the ESP32.
+The ```GET``` status code returns 200, but the request is not being honored by the ESP32.
+Sending the composited request via the browser works just fine.

 Until I can determine where the issue lies with the ```GET``` requests, I'm putting the code up as is.

 ### Session handling